NETWAYS/fundamentals4puppet-training/sections/resources/03_users_groups.md

 best by central authentication services like ldap and kerberos.

 The file extension for files containing Puppet code is .pp, those files are called manifests.
-A syntax validaten for this files can be done with "puppet parser validate".
+A syntax validation for this files can be done with "puppet parser validate".

 ~~~ENDSECTION~~~